 Alcohol and Other Drugs (Aurora): Substance Abuse services for people who struggle with problems caused by drugs and/or alcohol.
 Specialized treatment is provided for people with both a mental illness and a substance abuse problem.

-Behavioral Health Outpatient Children’s Program (Aurora): Provides a variety of services for children (ages 5-17) and families in order to support and facilitate recovery for mental illness, trauma, disruptive behavior disorders, family relationship problems, and school issues.
+Behavioral Health Outpatient Children’s Program (Aurora): Provides a variety of services for children (early childhood to 17 years of age) and families in order to support and facilitate recovery for mental illness, trauma, disruptive behavior disorders, family relationship problems, and school issues.